Kerry Bayne - Math 7, Math 8, Compacted II

 - There is always an 8th grade trip at the end of the year.
 If you have a D or F in math, I will place you on the "not able to attend" list for that trip.

-- Passing Algebra and receiving high school credit: In order to receive high school credit and move on to geometry when taking my algebra class you must end the year with a minimum of a B average AND pass the final test that will be given in June.
+- Receiving high school Algebra credit: In order to receive high school credit and move on to geometry when taking my Compacted II class you must end the year with a minimum of a B average AND pass the final test that will be given in June.

 Anything and everything you ever wanted to know about assignments, quizzes, & tests...